ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 * The equivalence relation of equality almost everywhere must be coarsened to weak equality almost everywhere to ensure morphisms are fully determined by their preimages up to subnegligible sets.

+* Optionally, if we want to incorporate enhanced measurable spaces that are not complete or locally determined, instead of requiring maps to reflect measurable and negligible sets, we must require them to reflect σ-subnegligible sets and symmetric differences of σ-subnegligible sets and σ-measurable sets.
+The resulting category is equivalent to the category of complete locally determined enhanced measurable spaces.

-Assembling these properties together, we arrive at the following definition.
+Assembling these properties together, we arrive at the following definition, formulated in the complete version for simplicity.
+We remind the reader that later we restrict to strictly localizable spaces, which are automatically locally determined.

 \begin{definition}
 The __category of enhanced measurable spaces__ is constructed as a [[quotient category]].
-Objects are enhanced measurable spaces $(X,M,N)$, where $X$ is a set, $M$ is a [[σ-algebra]], $N$ is a [[σ-ideal]].
+Objects are complete enhanced measurable spaces $(X,M,N)$, where $X$ is a set, $M$ is a [[σ-algebra]], $N$ is a [[σ-ideal]] of $M$.
 Morphisms are maps of sets that reflect measurable sets and negligible sets.
 Two morphisms are equivalent if they are weakly equal almost everywhere.
 \end{definition}

 ## Localizability